dlandry97/Davinci_Portfolio/_posts/2021-08-01-RobotFeet.md

 **Design and Prototyping**

-My initial foot designs included toe linkages that would bring the added benefits to the robot gate.
+My initial foot designs included toe linkages that would bring the added benefits to the robot gait.
 I made these designs with the current sensor structure in mind and was able to print plastic prototypes to demonstrate the movement of the toes.

 **CAD model of the foot with toes**